Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Step 1: Crush the Oreos

-If you don’t have a food processor, you can put the cookies in a zip-lock bag and crush them with a rolling pin, but the food processor is much faster and gives you more consistent crumbs.
+Add the full package of Oreos to a food processor and pulse them until you have a nice, even crumble.
+You want them to look like dark sand.
+No HUGE chunks left.
+If you don’t have a food processor, then you can put the cookies in a zip-lock and crush them with a rolling pin, but the food processor is a lot faster and gives you more even crumbles.

-The filling doesn’t need to be removed — it blends right into the crumbs and helps the mixture hold together once you add the cream cheese.
+You don’t need to remove the filling; it mixes seamlessly with the crumbs and helps the mixture to hold together when the cream cheese is added.

 Step 2: Mix the truffle filling